-Affluent people - many from South America - tear them down and build McMansions with room for large families and live-in maids.
+Affluent people - many from South America - buy the old homes and tear them down to build McMansions with room for large families and live-in maids.

 The only bank on the Key in the early days was owned by Charles "Bebe" Rebozo, who later became famous as a friend of Richard Nixon.
 His Key Biscayne Bank & Trust was founded in 1964.

 Bebe instituted a tradition in his bank of always having fresh popcorn in an old fashioned popping machine in the lobby.
 The wonderful aroma teased your nose the moment you walked in the door.